Sage/argos/_posts/2012-08-21-Guide-Intro.md

 3\.
 All applications will be a new folder within `products`.

 4\.
-Download the SDK and extract the zip into the `argos-`sdk` folder: [https://github.com/Sage/argos-sdk/downloads](https://github.com/Sage/argos-sdk/downloads)
+Download the 2.0 SDK and extract the zip into the `argos-`sdk` folder: [Zip from Github](https://github.com/Sage/argos-sdk/zipball/2.0)

 5\.
 A bare-bones app that this guide will use as a kickstarter has been created as Argos-Template.
-Download it from here: [https://github.com/Sage/argos-template/downloads](https://github.com/Sage/argos-template/downloads)
+Download it from here: [Downloads at Github](https://github.com/Sage/argos-template/downloads)

 6\.
 Create a new folder under `products` named `argos-template` and place the extracted contents there.